80th Flying Training Wing

+It traces its history to the 80th Fighter Group, active during the Burma Campaign in 1943-44 during the Second World War.

 History

 World War II

 The 80th Pursuit Group (Interceptor) was constituted on 13 January 1942 and activated in February 1942 under command of Rear Admiral Arron Reitcheck.
 It was redesignated as the 80th Fighter Group in May 1942.
-During World War II, the group was the first USAAF unit to be stationed in Burma after the Allied retreat in 1942.
+During World War II, the group was the first United States Army Air Forces (USAAF) unit to be stationed in Burma after the Allied retreat in 1942.
 During its two years in combat, this group, which called itself the Burma Banshees, kept the supply lines open to China while clearing the way for Allied forces and US Army units such as Merrill's Marauders to sweep Japanese forces from northern Burma.

 The 80th trained for combat and served as part of the defense force for the northeastern United States from, 1942–1943.
-It's flying squadrons were the 88th, 89th, and 90th Pursuit (later Fighter) Squadrons.
-It first trained with the P-47 Thunderbolt and later in the Curtis P-40.
+Its flying squadrons were the 88th, 89th, and 90th Pursuit (later Fighter) Squadrons.
+It first trained with the P-47 Thunderbolt and later in the Curtiss P-40.

 The 80th sailed for India, via Brazil, the Cape of Good Hope, and Ceylon, in May 1943, commencing combat operations in the China-Burma-India theater in September 1943.
 The group supported Allied ground forces during the battle for northern Burma and the push southward to Rangoon, bombing and strafing troop concentrations, supply dumps, lines of communication, artillery positions, and other objectives.

 The 80th was assigned the defense of the Indian terminus of the Hump route, which it carried out by striking Japanese airfields and patrolling Allied air bases to safeguard them from attack.
 The 80th received a Distinguished Unit Citation for intercepting a formation of Japanese aircraft, preventing the destruction of a large oil refinery in Assam, India, on 27 March 1944.
 Though its primary mission in Burma was the protection of the "Hump" cargo route, the group also played an important role in reopening the Ledo/Burma Road.
 Using modified, so-called B-40 fighter bombers (the Curtiss P-40 fitted with a 1,000-pound bomb), the 80th FG attacked Japanese-held bridges, sometimes demolishing their target with a single bomb.
 By the end of the war, the group had destroyed more than 200 bridges and killed scores of bridge repair crews.
 Air-to-air and air-to-ground sweeps by the group's pilots claimed 80 enemy planes destroyed in the air or on the ground.

 The 80th Fighter Group was withdrawn from combat in May 1945 and inactivated in November.